Alexander Thomas Yankush, 85, of Youngstown Ohio, peacefully passed away on 8 December after a lengthy illness.

 Youngstown, OH 44505

-To send flowers to Alexander Thomas Yankush's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alexander Thomas Yankush, please visit our floral store.